grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 > **Note:** If the out-of-order sample ingestion is enabled, then this error is similar to `err-mimir-sample-out-of-order` below with a difference that the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

-### err-mimir-ephemeral-sample-timestamp-too-old

-This error occurs when the ingester rejects a sample because its timestamp older than configured retention of ephemeral storage.

-How it **works**:

-- Ephemeral storage in ingesters can only hold samples that not older than `-blocks-storage.ephemeral-tsdb.retention-period` value.
-If the incoming timestamp is older than "now - retention", it is rejected.

 ### err-mimir-sample-out-of-order

 This error occurs when the ingester rejects a sample because another sample with a more recent timestamp has already been ingested.